A continuous multiple hypothesis testing framework for optimal exoplanet detection: Discussion

 \subsection{Applicability: general case}

 Our formalism requires to choose the space $\mathcal{T}$, that is the possible choices of $\Theta_i$s (see definition~\ref{def:detec}).
 If $T$ is a metric space, we recommend to choose $\Theta_i$s as balls of radius $R$.
-If the prior probability to have components with parameters $\theta_1$ and $\theta_2$ with $| \theta_1- \theta_2| <2R$ is vanishing, then one can search solutions to~\eqref{eq:maxn} without loss of generality.
+If the prior probability to have components with parameters $\theta_1$ and $\theta_2$ with $| \theta_1- \theta_2| <2R$ is vanishing, $\Theta_i$s can be assumed pairwise disjoint, and it is sufficient to solve~\eqref{eq:maxn}.

-Another important question is whether the separability condition \ref{def:separability} applies, in which case one can simply follow the procedure of Section \ref{sec:procedure}.
+Another important question is whether the separability condition~\ref{def:separability} applies, in which case one can simply follow the procedure of Section~\ref{sec:procedure}.
 Thanks to Lemma~\ref{lem:balls}, if the $\Theta_i$s are chosen as balls of fixed radius it is easy to verify that the signal is indeed separable at order $n+1$, and ensure that appending $\Theta_{n+1}^\star$ to the solution of~\eqref{eq:maxn} solves $(P_{n+1})$.
 In practice, the value of $R$ can always be chosen small enough to verify the separability condition, unless there can be components with exactly the same parameters.
 If such a situation happens, it likely means that the $\Theta_i$ should be redefined.
 For instance, parametric descriptions of components typically include an amplitude, and the superposition of two identical components has simply twice the original amplitude.
-If simplifications are not possible, one can maximise utility in the general case (see Eq.~\eqref{eq:ujplagamma_othercriterion}).
+If simplifications are not possible, one can maximise the expected utility in the general case (see Eq.~\eqref{eq:ujplagamma_othercriterion}).

 In our framework, the candidate $\Theta_i$ spaces in $\mathcal{T}$ might have different sizes.
 It might be useful, for instance, to adopt $\Theta_i$s which adapt to the size of posterior local maxima.
 If the size of $\Theta_i$s is allowed to vary, the maximisation might favour larger $\Theta_i$ spaces.
-To prevent this situation, one can add a penalisation term to Eq.~\eqref{eq:ujplagamma_othercriterion} for the size of the $\Theta_i$, for instance, by choosing a certain measure on $T$ and adding a term $-\sum_i \mu(\Theta_i)$ to Eqs.~\eqref{eq:ujplagamma_othercriterion}.
+To prevent this situation, one can add a penalisation term to Eq.~\eqref{eq:ujplagamma_othercriterion} for the size of the $\Theta_i$, for instance, by choosing a certain measure $\mu$ on $T$ and adding a term $-\sum_i \mu(\Theta_i)$ to Eqs.~\eqref{eq:ujplagamma_othercriterion}.
 We leave this latter approach for future work.